KevinKKM/Nigos_Notes/README.md

 Mostly, the Nagios will monitor all the process, and send the data to the UI, it can monitor the localhost too The Nagios will using the check_nrpe to the remote process(NRPE)<BR>
 then, the NRPE will check everything on the target machine, and replace the information to the original tools<BR>

+<B>Configure</B>

+mostly, the command inside the commands.cfg

+(in /usr/local/nagios/etc/objects/)

+Then, if you deal with linux, you can add something on nrpe.cfg, you can configure everything in that file